isvecova/atlas_registration_Brainglobe-Imaris/docs/00_rescaleMacro_documentation.md

 ### Manual Rescaling in ImageJ/Fiji

 1. **Open the .ims file**:
-    - Go to `File → Import → Bio-Formats`
-    - Navigate to your `.ims` file
+    - Drag and drop your `.ims` file to ImageJ
     - In the Bio-Formats Import Options dialog, select the appropriate series/resolution level
     - Click OK to open the image